Best hikes in Greece

 The ascent to Mytika from Gortsia (or Diastavrosi) follows the long path to Barba, then to Straggos and then to the last resting place before the desolation of Skourta, the Petrostruga refuge.
 After Skourta ridge, enter the "Yosos Step".
 Yosos Step leads you to the Muses Plateau, where the only muses you could encounter are Fog and Snowstorm.
 The trail leads at the two refuges, bearing the names of two men who linked his life to Mt Olympus, Chr.
 Kakalos and Yosos Apostolidis.

 From the Muses Plateau, the trail runs straight into the Zonaria ledges, until the entrance to Mytikas couloir.
 Mytikas couloir is a very steep but relatively safe rocky corridor between the Mytikas towers and leads right to the summit.
 Climbing the Mytikas couloir requires attention to your own movements and alertness to the movements of others - there is always a chance that someone or something will fall.

-Way back to can be made either by clombing down the Mytikas couloir, or by the less steep Kakoskala way to the summit of Skala and then via the Zonaria ledges back to the Muses Plateau.
+Way back to can be made either by climbing down the Mytikas couloir, or by the less steep Kakoskala traverse to the summit of Skala and then via the Zonaria ledges back to the Muses Plateau.

 The best trails of Greece are offered as a FREE content in the hiking and touring applicationtopoguide Greece, created by AnaDigit.
 The Best trails of Greece are included in the Best of Greece entity.

 The application topoguide Greece is available for Android devices.
 The app give access to 65 mountain regions and islands.

 The application topoguide Greece is also available for iOS (iPhone και iPad) devices.